-So how does an automobile distributor work exactly?
-Basically, electricity from the battery is transferred to the ignition coil, and the distributor takes the high voltage output from the ignition coil and feeds it through the ignition wires to the spark plugs that are inserted into each engine cylinder in the order of the firing sequence.
-The distributor uses the rotation of the engine’s camshaft, which it connects to via the distributor shaft, to spin the distributor rotor, which connects directly to the ignition coil, close to (but not touching) the individual cylinder points (or posts) underneath the distributor cap.
-Each of the points are connected via a spark plug wire – which connect to the top of the distributor cap via plug terminals - to the spark plug(s) screwed into each engine cylinder, and are arranged along with the wires according to the engine cylinders' correct firing order sequence.
+So how does an automobile distributor work, exactly?
+Basically, electricity from the battery is transferred to the ignition coil.
+The distributor then takes the high voltage output from the ignition coil and feeds it through the ignition wires to the spark plugs that are inserted into each engine cylinder in the order of the firing sequence.
+The distributor uses the rotation of the engine’s camshaft, which it connects to via the distributor shaft to spin the distributor rotor, which connects directly to the ignition coil, close to (but not touching) the individual cylinder points (or posts) underneath the distributor cap.
+Each of the points are connected via a spark plug wire—which connect to the top of the distributor cap via plug terminals—to the spark plug(s) screwed into each engine cylinder, and are arranged along with the wires according to the engine cylinders' correct firing order sequence.
 As the rotor spins within the distributor, electrical current is able to jump the gaps between the rotor arm and the individual contact points due to the high voltage created by the ignition coil.
 The electrical current is then transferred from the rotor to the spark plug wire, and then to each spark plug attached to each engine cylinder according to the firing order, allowing for proper ignition spark at just the right time for the engine to start.

 Want to learn more about distributors and ignition systems?
 Then check out our in-depth article on distributor ignition systems.

 When is a distributor replacement needed?